 - Explore the theories, frameworks and practices in the field and how these are developing and responding to the contemporary world

-In this opening practical module of the programme, you will be introduced to a range of approaches to contemporary performance-making, including an intensive at the beginning of the module, with a contemporary practitioner in the industry.
+In this opening practical module of the programme, you will be introduced to a range of approaches to contemporary performance-making, working with a contemporary practitioner in the industry.
 This will be followed by blocks of practical teaching and testing approaches, exploring areas such as:

 - Intimacy and one to one performance